EladBeber/CTFlearn-Writeups/Forensics/TAKING LS/README.md

 ![Screenshot from 2019-11-06 02-07-19](https://user-images.githubusercontent.com/57364083/68251412-b8aa8c80-002b-11ea-87cd-c17fa42117a0.png)

-Lets use the password to open unlock pdf and get the flag !
+Lets use the password to unlock the pdf and get the flag !

 ![Screenshot from 2019-11-06 02-11-43](https://user-images.githubusercontent.com/57364083/68251515-fdcebe80-002b-11ea-9f39-61da7fdc27b0.png)